stewseo/TreeGraphViewer/README.md

 # AVL Tree View
-### AVL Tree cases to test balance, and expected location when inserting and removing with split -> min/max -> merge operations.
+### AVL Tree cases for balance, and expected location when inserting and removing with split -> min/max -> merge operations.
 AVLTree Author @Timofey Chudakov from JGraphT.

 ## Tree default visual.
 Buttons Add min, Add max, insert random node by splitting before the junction node, which is the first node greater than @param node to insert.